ptrckgl/blindfold-chess-engine/README.md

 - Run 'pip install berserk', 'pip install chess' and 'pip install interruptingcow' on your command line.
 - You must create a Lichess account before using this program.
 - You must create an API token for your Lichess account, which can be achieved by selecting your account name (top right) -> 'Preferences' -> 'API access tokens' -> Large Blue '+'.
 Name your access token, and select the two options 1.
-'Create, accept, decline challenges' and 2.
+'Send, accept and reject challenges' and 2.
 'Play games with the board API'.
 After clicking 'submit', you will see a personal access token which will only be shown ONCE.
 Complete the next step before exiting this page.
 - Create an environment variable on your linux terminal named 'LICHESS_TOKEN' which is equal to the personal access token you have previously created.
 I would recommend putting this inside of your ~/.bashrc file.

 ### Important Notes